AndrewEllis93/Print-Tuning-Guide/README.md

 - Reference the stock Voron configs for a reasonable starting point.
     - It needs to be high enough to actually *reach* full speed in a given print volume, but low enough to not risk causing skipping on its own. **This is purely to isolate variables.** You will come back and tune actual max accels later *(step 8)*.
     - Some wild guesses:
-        - Linear rail CoreXY: *3000 mm³/s*
+        - Linear rail CoreXY: *3000mm³/s*
-        - Linear rod CoreXY: *2000 mm³/s*
+        - Linear rod CoreXY: *2000mm³/s*
-        - Bed slinger: *1000 mm³/s*
+        - Bed slinger: *1000mm³/s*
 - You can use the "acceleration" graphing calculator at the bottom of the page [here](https://blog.prusaprinters.org/calculator_3416/) to verify that you are reaching max speed.
     - For example, for a 300mm linear rail CoreXY printer:
         - Keep in mind that the movement pattern is **inset 20mm by default**, so the movements are minus 20mm on each end.
 This is why the distance is set to 260mm.
-        - The **blue line** shows that max speed is actually being reached and maintained at these settings:
+        - The **blue line** shows that a max speed of 500mm/s is actually being reached and maintained at 3000mm³/s*
         - ![](Images/TEST_SPEED_Calc.png)